gsisaoki/plankton_dataset/README.md

 # Preparation
 1. Prepare annotated task data of cvat (not necessary if you use the data we provided).
 If you use your data, you need to output the data from cvat as follows:
-Select YOLO 1.1 in Export task dataset → Export format and check Save images.<br>
+As shown in the following images, select YOLO 1.1 in Export task dataset → Export format and check Save images.<br>
 See example zip file in <a href="cvat_sample/"> cvat_sample/x(40 or 100)</a> . <br>
 <img src="https://github.com/gsisaoki/plankton_dataset/assets/129620031/00eb341b-4a16-412f-9ed8-2272452778ac" width="500" height="200" />
 <img src="https://github.com/gsisaoki/plankton_dataset/assets/129620031/48e1635b-5b21-44d6-8be4-32a6a4dcb176" width="400" height="200" /> <br>